Building Transparency and Trust in AI: How Grass’s Data Rollup Will Revolutionize Data Provenance

 How a Data Rollup Will Establish Data Provenance

 The world needs a method for proving the origin of AI training data, and that’s what Grass is now building.
-Soon, every time data is scraped by Grass nodes, metadata will be recorded to verify the website it was scraped from.
+Soon, every time data is scraped by Grass nodes, metadata can be recorded to verify the website from which it was scrapped.
 This metadata will then be permanently embedded in every dataset, enabling builders to know its source with total certainty.
 They can then share this lineage with their users, who can rest easier knowing that the AI models they interact with were not deliberately trained to give misleading answers.

 This will be a big lift and involve a major expansion of our protocol as we prepare for scraping operations to reach tens of millions of web requests per minute.
 Each of these will need to be validated, which will take more throughput than any L1 can provide.
 That’s why we’re announcing our plan to build a rollup solution to handle this significant upgrade to our capabilities.
 The sovereign rollup will feature a ZK processor so that metadata can be batched for validation and used to provide a persistent lineage for every dataset we produce.

-The benefits of this are numerous: it will combat data poisoning, empower open source AI, and create a path towards user visibility into the models we interact with every day.
+The benefits of this are numerous: it will combat data poisoning, empower open-source AI, and create a path toward user visibility into the models we interact with every day.

 Below, we'll describe the system’s basic design.